ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * [Delete a file share](#delete-file-share-ui)

-### Renaming a file share
+### Rename a file share
 {: #rename-file-share-ui}

-1. On the [file shares details](/docs/vpc?topic=vpc-file-storage-view#fs-view-single-share-ui) page, click the pencil icon that is next to the file share name.
+1. On the [file shares details](/docs/vpc?topic=vpc-file-storage-view#fs-view-single-share-ui) page, click the pencil icon next to the file share name.

 2. Provide a new name for the share.

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Share names must begin with a lowercase letter.

-### Adding mount target to a file share
+### Add mount target to a file share
 {: #add-mount-target-ui}

-To mount a share to an instance by using the API, you create a mount target by providing a VPC or subnet information.
-If you want to connect a share to instances that are running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.
+To mount a share to an instance using the API, you create a mount target by providing a VPC or subnet information.
+If you want to connect a share to instances running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.

 1. Locate a file share to which you want to add a mount target from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).